Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

-Kanter has written extensively about change management; her management theory provides a framework for fostering positive change in an organization.
-This model is based on Kanter’s belief that an organization’s operations and its leaders’ actions play integral roles in employees’ attitudes and behaviors.
+Kanter has written extensively about change management.
+Her management theory provides a framework for fostering positive change in an organization and is based on Kanter’s belief that an organization’s operations and its leaders’ actions play integral roles in employees’ attitudes and behaviors.

 The theory proposes that employees exhibit different behaviors based on whether certain structural supports exist.
-To ensure workers have positive experiences and are open to changes in the workplace, Kanter encourages organizations to follow her six keys:
+To ensure workers have positive experiences and are open to changes in the workplace, Kanter encourages organizational leaders to follow her six keys:

 How to implement Kanter’s six keys for leading positive change

-Kanter’s six keys are guidelines for how business owners and managers should behave if they want to foster positive change and have employee support.
+Kanter’s six keys are guidelines for how business owners and managers should behave to foster positive change and win employee support.
 Here’s how to implement each of the six keys:

 1. Show up.

-Kanter argues that leaders who want to make a positive change in their organization need to be present.
-Rather than hiding in the background, managers should attend more meetings and make themselves visible to their teams.
-Having a strong presence in the office and in front of your staff builds their trust in you.
-It also gives workers the confidence to approach managers with their own new ideas and suggestions.
+Kanter argues that leaders who want to make a positive change in their organization must be present.
+Managers should attend more meetings rather than hiding in the background and make themselves visible to their teams.
+A strong presence in the office and in front of your staff builds their trust in you and gives workers the confidence to approach you with new ideas and suggestions.
 An increased presence also gives managers the opportunity to witness workplace morale firsthand.

 2. Speak up.

-Kanter’s positive change theory states that managers should share information from the top down so that everyone is aware of the business’s goals.
-Spreading knowledge and sharing ideas will lead to innovation and collaboration among staff.
+Kanter’s positive change theory states that managers should share information from the top down so everyone is aware of the business’s goals.
+Spreading knowledge and sharing ideas will lead to empowerment, innovation and collaboration among staff.
 Be transparent with workers about updates to policies and any other potential changes.
-Your team will feel more valued when they hear about changes directly from their supervisors — as opposed to reading it in an email or hearing it secondhand from a co-worker.
+Your team will feel more valued when they hear about changes directly from their supervisors — instead of reading about them in an email or hearing them secondhand from a co-worker.

-When you make company decisions, talk through your process and encourage your team to do the same.
+When you make company decisions, discuss your process and encourage your team to do the same.
 Lead discussions with the entire organization about potential changes and ask for feedback.
 Employees may offer perspectives or advice you hadn’t considered.
-Ask team members questions, instead of just doing what you think is in their best interest; also, reframe the issues to give everyone new perspectives.
+Ask team members questions instead of just doing what you think is in their best interest; also, reframe issues to give everyone new perspectives.

 3. Look up.